protocolbuffers/protocolbuffers.github.io/content/programming-guides/enum.md

     `protoc` compiler will produce an error.
 *   When a `proto2` file imports an enum defined in a `proto3` file, that enum should be treated as **open**.

+Editions honor whatever behavior the enum had in the file being imported from.
+Proto2 enums are always treated as closed, proto3 enums are always treated as open, and when importing from another editions file it uses the feature setting.

 ## Known Issues {#known-issues}